Kiko1216/lemmedocit/docs/blog/posts/Supporting-user-decisions-with-UX-writing.md

 1. The copy (next to the new checkbox) now clearly indicates the option to send a cancellation mail.
 This opens a dedicated panel to customize the mail.
 <figure>
     <img src="/lemmedocit/img/cancel-order-new.png"
-         alt="Odoo sales order cancellation modal with improved copy and new UI elements.">
+         alt="Odoo sales order cancellation modal with improved copy and new UI elements." class="glightbox">
     <figcaption>Odoo sales order cancellation modal with improved copy.</figcaption>
 </figure>